 Jade or Rose Quartz?

 Rose Quartz is considered the “Love Stone” and is better for soothing and healing sensitive skin.

-Herbs are also important for topical use, if you enjoy DIY facial treatments – as in this article that I wrote some time ago on ubtans, traditional skin care facial scrubs.
-Ubtans are highly prized in India and they are used especially as super skin care treatments for brides in the days before their wedding.
+Herbs are also important for topical use.
+If you enjoy DIY facial treatments, I wrote an article on ubtans, traditional skin care facial scrubs.
+Ubtans are highly prized in India and they are used especially as skin care treatments for brides in the days before their wedding.
 But don’t wait for a special day!
 Ubtans can be used anytime, and the article features several recipes for various skin conditions.

 4. Natural Sun Protection

 Skin protection is something that is super important if we want glowing skin.
 I’ve written before on sun protection, for example, how to prevent sunburn naturally before you ever get into the sun and how to treat sunburn.
 By taking supplements that provide skin protection before heading into the sun, you can shield your skin from the effects of excessive sun time.